pay-simple/simple/README.npm.md

 ## Response Schema

-The `onSuccess` callback receives a response object with the following structure:
+The `onSuccess` callback receives a JWT (JSON Web Token) that contains an encoded payload with the following structure when decoded:

 ```typescript
 interface PaymentResponse {